For more information about Helium 5G, please visit their official webpage at https://www.helium.com/5G

 Contrary to the common belief, 5G is not specific to a frequency band and is not the same as high-frequency mmWave.
 5G CBRS uses much of the same frequencies as LTE.

 In the future, we expect to see more Helium compatible SIM cards that will allow you to connect any CBRS-band compatible device to the Helium 5G network without using an eSIM or a third-party app.
+Helium Mobile is also expected to launch soon, at which point Helium Mobile subscribers will be able to connect to and offload data through any Helium 5G hotspot which will earn the hotspot owner MOBILE token rewards.
 At this stage, the data on your self-deployed Helium 5G network will always be free to you.